EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 How the rate works

 To earn the full 2.75% everyday rate, you need to set up a recurring direct deposit of at least $2,000 per month.
 For most employed Canadians, this simply means directing your paycheque or government deposits to your EQ Bank account.
-Without the direct deposit, the base rate is 1.00% — which is still higher than what most big bank savings accounts pay.
+Without the direct deposit, the base rate is 1.00% — which is still higher than most big bank savings accounts pay.

 💡 What counts as a direct deposit: Government payments (CPP, OAS, EI, CRA refunds), employer payroll, pension payments, and most recurring income transfers count.
 One-time transfers from another account of yours at a different bank do not count.
 Contact EQ Bank if you’re unsure whether your specific income source qualifies.